It's Time To Get Your Own Professional-Grade Plastic Extrusion Machinery!

 Servo motors vs. mechanical clutches

-A stacker that does not wobble
+A stacker that doesn’t wobble

 Heat bars that heat evenly